NyxTheDark/OIBSIP_domain_taskno_7_8_9/OIBSIP_domain_taskno_8/README.md

 ---

-## Appendix: quick how‑tos

-- Follow a TLS/TCP stream: right‑click a packet → Follow → TCP Stream.
-- Resolve names: View → Name Resolution (or keep off to focus on raw IPs).
-- Export a subset: set a display filter → File → Export Specified Packets…

----

 ## Deliverables

 - `wireshark_capture.pcapng` (provided)
 - `README.md` (this file)
 - To produce `wireshark_capture.pcap`, use the conversion steps above and commit the resulting file next to this README.